fortinet/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name: Alex Zou
-- Position:
+- Position: Senior Software Engineer
-- Email address:
+- Email address:lzou@fortinet.com
 - PGP key fingerprint:

 (Key should be signed by the other security contacts, pushed to a keyserver